 - Chase N. Peterson Heritage Center Information Desk

 Lisa Hoyt will serve as our Head RA for the full session.
 She is a member of the Ballet West Faculty and has served in this capacity for a number of summers with us.
-We have also engaged 4 resident advisors to assist students with questions, supervise in the dorms and to be a liaison between the dorms and Peter Christie, director of the summer Intensive.
+We have also engaged many resident interns to assist students with questions, supervise in the dorms and to be a liaison between the dorms and Peter Christie, director of the summer Intensive.
 There is also a supervisory person on duty at the dorms.
-We will expect all students to coordinate with the resident advisors to go off campus at any time.
+We will expect all students to coordinate with the resident interns to go off campus at any time.
 All dancers are expected to follow the curfew times by being in your dorm room each day by the following times: 10 PM Sunday through Thursday and 11 PM Friday and Saturday for ALL participants.

 Women/Girls: Pink footed tights, pink ballet slippers, black leotard in style of personal choice.
 A black chiffon skirt (13 inches) may be used for pointe, variations and repertoire class.
 Jazz classes require jazz shoes.
 Any color or style of leotard may be worn in the jazz classes and tight fitting Jazz pants are also allowed.
 Character classes require a hard soled character shoe or jazz shoe and a longer character skirt may be worn.

 Men/Boys: Black or gray tights, black or white compression style shirt (i.e. UnderArmour), black ballet slippers or white socks with white ballet slippers, dance belt.
 Black jazz pants may be worn for jazz.
 Jazz shoes should be worn for character classes.

 All Dancers must bring a Yoga/Pilates mat for Conditioning and Yoga classes.